 We welcome as much information from the student to be recorded on their SPE form so that we are fully informed to enable us to source an appropriate placement site.
 The form will be online from 2015, and both the form and instructions to complete it will be emailed to all enrolled students early in the new semester.

-If you have not received this email notification by the end of Welcome Week please email us.
+If you have not received this email notification by the end of Orientation Week please email us.

 No remuneration or payment is made by the placement organisation to the students or to the University for hosting the student.
 Students undertaking an approved work place learning course are covered by the University’s insurance policies.